 - Installation can be done by anyone

-- The temperature of the water in the freshwater tanks can be regulated
+- The temperature of the water in the freshwater storage tanks can be regulated

-This tank can then be placed in a vacuum cleaner and once the cleaner is turned on, the components inside the tank mix up.
+This tank can then be placed in a vacuum cleaner and once the cleaner is turned on, the components inside the tanks mix up.

 The cleaning process can then be carried out very efficiently.

-The tank has a valve for the regulation of the solution used for cleaning.
+The tanks have valves for the regulation of the solution used for cleaning.

-The tank-opening is broad, therefore preventing spillage of detergent and allowing the filling of the tank.
+The tank-opening is broad, therefore preventing spillage of detergent and allowing the filling of the tanks.

 The installation is very easy.

-The material used for the making of the tank is Polyethylene, which makes it durable.
+The material used for the making of the tanks is Polyethylene, which makes them durable.

 Pros & Benefits: